Keyboard shortcuts

 }

-PYLON signs every webhook with HMAC-SHA256.
-Verify the X-PYLON-Signature header:
+PylonID signs every webhook with HMAC-SHA256.
+Always validate before trusting the payload.

 Node.js